 |Nutritional Guidelines (per serving)|

-In our house, Christmas time means Panettone, a delicious, buttery, sweet Italian bread.
-It's filled with raisins, and candied orange, kind of like a much tastier fruit cake.
-We're not Italian, but it doesn't matter.
-This bread is just too good!
-Turning it into french toast is probably the best and easiest Christmas morning breakfast.
-French toast bakes are already so insanely easy for large crowds, and using panettone makes it so delicious!
-The bread has so much flavor already.
-All you have to do is whisk together some eggs, milk, cinnamon, and vanilla and pour it over the slices of bread!
-Bake it for about 25 minutes and you've got a warm and stress free breakfast!
+In many homes, Christmastime means panettone, the delicious, buttery, sweet Italian bread that's only available during the holiday season.
+It's filled with raisins and candied orange, kind of like a much tastier fruit cake.
+Turning it into French toast is probably the best and easiest Christmas morning breakfast.
+French toast bakes are already great for large crowds, can be made ahead, and using panettone makes it so delicious and extra festive.
+The bread already has so much flavor, all you have to do is whisk together some eggs, milk, cinnamon, and vanilla and pour it over the slices of bread.

 Cut the panettone into large slices and layer them into the greased casserole dish.

-You can also cover it with aluminum foil and keep it in the refrigerator overnight until you are ready to bake the next morning.
-Because you will be putting it into the oven cold, it will take about ten minutes longer to bake.
+- You can also cover the French toast bake with aluminum foil and keep it in the refrigerator overnight until you are ready to bake the next morning.
+Because you will be putting it into the oven cold, it will take about 10 minutes longer to bake.